This is a guide covering lens flares.

 These orbs of all colors and shapes appear in a straight line from the light source and can span the entire screen, containing dozens of different artifacts.

-When the lens is stopped down to its smallest aperture, the impact is exacerbated, which is why aperture ghosting is often not evident at large apertures like f/1.4, but rather obvious at f/16.
+When the lens is stopped down to its smallest aperture, the impact is exacerbated, so aperture ghosting is often not evident at large apertures like f/1.4 but rather obvious at f/16.

-So, if you see ghosts in your photos that seem like polygons, know that they are originating from the lens diaphragm.
+So, if you see ghosts in your photos that seem like polygons, know they originate from the lens diaphragm.

 Why Do Some People Use Lens Flares in Photos?